ajs17/memills-ng/content/family-of-edward-hallock-mills/gould-ellen.md

 For my immediate purposes here, I will focus initially on the period of Ellen's life that intersects with the Mills family, and fill in more detail later.

-{{% table "static/data/census-data.csv" "census-ellen" "year,type,town,name,age,birthplace,occupation,industry" "*United States Federal Census* and *New York, U.S., State Census*, ancestry.com" "firstname" "=" "Ellen" %}}
+{{% autotable "static/data/census-data.csv" "census-ellen" "year-i,type,town,name,age-i,birthplace,occupation,industry" "United States Federal Census and New York, U.S., State Census, ancestry.com." "firstname" "=" "Ellen" /%}}

 The following historical research comes from a direct descendent of Ellen Gould: